Genuine Image Guarantee – No Photoshop or Animal Models

 (I have taken commercial pet photographs and images of animals in research studies and zoos, but those images are not part of my fine art work.)

-Astrophysics Reality
+Astronomy Reality

 Moonset Over Fog, Big Sur